mrymalsubhi/BankOfTheFutureProject/README.md

 - Google Colab: We leveraged Google Colab for implementing machine learning algorithms, conducting data analysis, and performing A/B tests using Python.
 - Looker Studio: To visualize our findings and provide data-driven insights, we used Looker Studio for data visualization.
 - Notion: We used Notion for documentation, organizing project notes, and keeping track of our progress.
-- Canva: We utilized Canva for creating professional and visually appealing presentations.
+- Canva: We utilized Canva for creating professional and visually appealing presentation.

 ## Methodology 🔬